This page shows our printed promotional booklets, leaflets and other items. Most are available in electronic form, with

-They can also be made available to other people and for other uses at our discretion.
+They are also available to other people and for other uses at our discretion.
 In this case we may request a payment to cover our costs.
 If in doubt, ask our Secretary or President.
 We will look favourably on requests that help achieve our aims: “to promote interest in and the playing of the game of Go”.

 You may also wish to look at some posters made by others and material produced by the European Go Cultural Center.